BanhmiDev/admob_consent/README.md

 ![Pub Version](https://img.shields.io/pub/v/admob_consent)

-An extended wrapper for Google's Mobile Ads SDK in Flutter.
-Works on Android and iOS.
+An extended wrapper for Google's Mobile Ads Consent SDK, i.e. used as GDPR dialog on Android and iOS.
 The Android version has been modified to include localized consent forms.
+Customizable to include own Publisher ID and privacy policy URL.

 ## Usage
 To use this plugin, add `admob_consent` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).